-The idea that the Indians are descended from the Jews, though frequently advanced, seems to be entirely imaginary.
-From all the personal observations and examinations which I made, I could not arrive at any thing conclusive upon the subject, but am very much inclined to believe that their origin will remain as problematical in future as it has been in time past.
-There are some points in their belief and customs, doubtless, which may be thought to resemble those of the Jews.
-Their entire freedom from idolatry is a peculiar characteristic, by which they are distinguished from all other heathens.
+The question whether there is any evidence that the Indians are descended from the Jews, though frequently and largely discussed, has not been satisfactorily answered.
+From all the personal observations I could make, and efforts at examination, I could not obtain any thing conclusive upon the subject, but am very much induced to believe their origin will remain as problematical in future, as it has been in time past.
+There are some things in their belief and customs which favor the idea, that they are of Jewish descent.
+Their entire freedom from idolatry is a peculiar characteristic, by which they are distinguished from all other heathen.
 It will be remembered, that the propensity of the Jews to idolatry was entirely subdued from the time of their captivity in Babylon.
-Among the Indians beyond the mountains, I found no idols, nor any appearance of idolatry They believe in only one God; and all their worship, so far as they have any, is offered to Him, whom they denominate the Great Spirit.
+Among the Indians beyond the mountains, I found no idols, nor any appearance of idolatry.
+They believe in only one God, and all their worship, so far as they have any, is offered to Him, or as they would say to the Great Spirit.
 They believe in the immortality of the soul, and future rewards and punishments.
-They have no sacrifices; and their minds are perfectly open to receive any truth in regard to the character and worship of God.
-They have their superstitions, which I shall mention in another place.
+They have no sacrifices, their minds are perfectly open to receive any truth in regard to the character and worship of God.
+They have their superstitions which I shall mention in another place.

 Their custom of punishing the crime of murder, if it does not differ from that of all other heathen nations, yet coincides with what was the custom of the Jews.
 The nearest relatives of the murdered person are the "avengers of blood," the executioners, or "pursuers of blood."
-They kill\the murderer if they can find him; and in their own tribe and nation, they do not extend the punishment to any other person; so that "the fathers are not put to death for the children, neither are the children put to death for the fathers; every man is put to death for his own sin."
-As the Jews did not regard other nations with the same benevolence as their own, so the Indians make a distinction between their own tribe or nation and others. is killed by a person belonging to another nation, if they cannot obtain and put the murderer to death, they will take the life of some of the relatives of the murderer; or, if they fail in this, some one of his nation must atone for the crime.
+They kill the murderer, if they can find him; and in their own tribe or nation, they do not extend the punishment to any other person, so that "the fathers are not put to death for the children, neither are the children put to death for the fathers: every man is put to death for his own sin." the Jews did not regard other nations with the same benevolence as their own, so the Indians make a distinction between their own tribe or nation, and others.
+If one is killed by a person belonging to another nation, if they cannot obtain and put the murderer to death, they will take the life of some of the relatives of the murderer; or, if they fail of this, some one of the nation must atone for the crime.
 And if this cannot be done immediately, the debt of blood will still be demanded, though years may pass away before it is cancelled.